 We provide a number of tools and services that enable advisors to maintain and grow their practices.
 Through our subsidiary PTC, we provide custodial services to trusts for estates and families.
 Under our unique model, an advisor may provide a trust with investment management services, while administrative services for the trust are provided by PTC.
 We also offer retirement solutions for commission- and fee-based services that allow advisors to provide brokerage services, consultation, and advice to retirement plan sponsors using LPL Financial.
 We estimate that as of December 31, 2017, there were 41,000 retirement plans served by our advisors with total retirement plan assets of approximately \$134.9 billion.
-We earn revenue from retirement plan assets that are custodied with LPL Financial, but which are serviced by advisors through LPL Financial.
+We earn revenue from retirement plan assets that are custodied with LPL Financial and from those that are not custodied with LPL Financial, but which are serviced by advisors through LPL Financial.
 Only retirement plan assets that are custodied with LPL Financial are included in our reported total brokerage and advisory assets.